 Home | Community Forum | Blog

-Data Loss Prevention (DLP) for SAP
+Preventing Data Loss in SAP

 As one of the most widely used enterprise software, SAP applications encompass critical aspects of business operations, ranging from CRM and ERP to financial transactions and supply chain management.
 The sensitive data contained within the SAP applications are under increasingly rampant threats of data loss.
 Externally, researchers discovered a 400% increase in ransomware incidents that involved compromising the SAP systems and data in recent years.
 Internally, dispersed workforce and extended collaboration landscape increased the risks of accidental data leakage.